JuliaActors/YAActL.jl/docs/src/index.md

 ## Why YAActl?

 I could not find a suitable actor library for implementing reactive state machines in [`DiscreteEvents`](https://github.com/pbayer/DiscreteEvents.jl) and [`StateMachines`](https://github.com/pbayer/StateMachines.jl).
 So I am writing my own.
-Likewise it helps me to learn the actor concept.
+Likewise it helps me to learn the Actor concept.
 Please join me to develop it.

 ## References